The Brief

 What It Does

-Fence For Hire is a multi-page marketing and lead-capture site.
-Visitors can browse the company's services, view fence product options, read about the company, and submit a contact inquiry.
-The backend captures and stores those inquiries for follow-up.
+Fence For Hire is a multi-page marketing and lead-capture SPA.
+Visitors can browse the company's background, explore six distinct fence product categories with individual detail pages, view a catalog, read testimonials, learn about financing options, and submit a contact inquiry.
+The navigation is fully responsive across mobile, tablet, and desktop breakpoints, including a dropdown submenu for the Fence Options section.

 Key Features